juliendenize/juliendenize.github.io/_teaching/factoryia_for_deep_learning_purposes.md

 - SLURM Tutorial:
     - Principles of nodes, jobs, submissions, queue
     - How to submit a job
-        - configuration to maximize usage of parition resources
+        - configuration to maximize usage of partition resources
         - multi-node and multi-process setting
 - Pytorch Tutorial:
     - Dataloader
-    - Distributed training: Distributed Data Parallel
+    - Distributed training
         - along with SLURM by using set environment variables
     - Avoid CPU/GPU synchronization